seedstack/website/content/addons/functions/w20/index.md

 ---
 title: "Overview"
+type: "addon"
 zones:
-    - "Functions"
+    - "Addons"
 sections:
+    - "AddonsFunctions"
+addons:
-    - "FunctionBridge"
+    - "W20 bridge"
 menu:
-    FunctionBridge:
+    AddonsFunctionsW20:
         weight: 10
 ---

-The SEED W20 function acts as an integration bridge between the SEED Java framework and the W20 Web framework.
+The SeedStack W20 function acts as an integration bridge between the SEED Java framework and the W20 Web framework.
 You can add it with the following dependency:

     <dependency>